 In summary fashion, I set out here my qualifications as to this matter.
 These qualifications should be read together with (i) my expanded statement of qualifications as set forth in my website at www.expertinsurancewitness.com and my Curriculum Vitae as set forth at that same website, inclusive of all of its references.

 Because the insurance business is conducted across state lines and more specifically, nationally, the Insurance Codes and Department of Insurance rules and regulations (by whatever name) are substantially similar state over state.
 This is so because much of insurance regulation, though conducted primarily at the state level, is a result of adoption of national model statutes and administrative regulations as promulgated by the nation’s Insurance Commissioners through the National Association of Insurance Commissioners (NAIC) so as to assure uniformity state over state.
 By way of example, Iowa’s claim practices laws are substantially similar to that throughout the U.S., the statutory form of which I enforced in Iowa.
 In addition, in connection with damages, the financial reports filed by insurers, are all identical in form and content throughout each of the 50 states, with the exception of a handful of local requirements.
 As such, my regulatory experience is substantially similar to parallel experience and positions in throughout the U.S. (e.g., the position of Commissioner of Insurance or its titled equivalent in the balance of the states).
-This experience is bolstered by my 40 years of direct insurance experience, including that of being a CEO of a major property casualty entity domiciled in Florida and doing business in the balance of the states and my 40 years of experience as a an insurance and reinsurance lawyer, practicing in Iowa and Florida and my five years of experience as an elected Member of the Florida House of Representatives where I currently serve as Vice Chairman of the Insurance Committee, with statutory oversight over all matters of insurance, the statutes of which are often overseen and/or executed by the FL OIR (i.e., the Florida department of insurance).
+This experience is bolstered by my 40 years of direct insurance experience, including that of being a CEO of a major property casualty entity domiciled in Florida and doing business in the balance of the states and my 40 years of experience as a an insurance and reinsurance lawyer, practicing in Iowa and Florida and my five years of experience as an elected Member of the Florida House of Representatives where I formerly served as Vice Chairman of the Insurance Committee, with statutory oversight over all matters of insurance, the statutes of which are often overseen and/or executed by the FL OIR (i.e., the Florida department of insurance).

 Regulatory: Damage Expertise.
 From a regulatory perspective, my expertise as to damages can be found as follows: I am a former